-As of the Cut-off Date, approximately 11.76%, 9.86%, 7.56%, 0.39% and 0.06% of the Reference Obligations by the Cut-off Date Balance are secured by mortgaged properties located in California, Texas, Florida, Hawaii and Puerto Rico, respectively.
+As of the Cut-off Date, approximately 12.21%, 9.99%, 6.49%, 0.33%, and 0.07% of the Reference Obligations by the Cut-off Date Balance are secured by mortgaged properties located in California, Texas, Florida, Hawaii and Puerto Rico, respectively.
 If the regional economy or housing market weakens in California, Texas or any other state or region having a significant concentration of mortgaged properties underlying the Reference Obligations, the Reference Obligations may experience higher rates of Credit Events, resulting in losses on the Notes.
 In recent years, natural disasters have resulted in catastrophic damage to extensive areas of the Southeastern United States, Puerto Rico, Hawaii, the U.S. Virgin Islands and parts of California and the Northeastern United States.
-In some cases, the full extent of the damage resulting from the foregoing events, including fire loss, mudslides, severe flooding, high winds and environmental contamination, remains uncertain.
-Thousands of people have been displaced and interruptions in the affected regional economies have been significant.
-Although the long-term effects are in some cases unclear, these events, and any other similar events that may occur in the future, could lead to a general economic downturn in the affected regions, including job losses and declines in real estate values.
-A major disruptive event that either damages or destroys mortgaged properties or negatively impacts the ability of borrowers to make principal and interest payments on their mortgage loans could increase delinquency rates, default rates and average loan loss severity of mortgage loans in the affected region or regions.
-Further, a major disruptive event or a long-term increase in the vulnerability of an area to disasters that affects borrowers' ability to make payments on their mortgage loans, discourages housing activity including homebuilding or home buying, or causes a deterioration in housing conditions or the general economy in the affected region, could lower the volume of originations in the mortgage market, influence home prices and property values in the affected region or in adjacent regions and increase delinquency rates and default rates.
+The full extent of the damage resulting from the foregoing events, including fire loss, mudslides, severe flooding, high winds and environmental contamination, may remain uncertain.
+In some cases, thousands of people have been displaced and interruptions in the affected regional economies have been significant.
+These events, and any other similar events that may occur in the future, could lead to a general economic downturn in the affected regions, including job losses and declines in real estate values.
+A major disruptive event that either damages or destroys mortgaged properties or negatively impacts the ability of borrowers to make principal and interest payments on their mortgage loans could increase delinquency rates, default rates and average loan loss severity of mortgage loans in the affected areas.
+Further, a major disruptive event or a long-term increase in the vulnerability of an area to disasters that affects borrowers' ability to make payments on their mortgage loans, discourages housing activity including homebuilding or home buying, or causes a deterioration in housing conditions or the general economy in the affected region, could reduce mortgage originations, influence home prices and property values in the affected market and increase delinquency rates and default rates.
 Accordingly, the rate of defaults on mortgage loans in areas affected by natural disasters, including certain of the Reference Obligations, may increase and could result in higher rates of Credit Events or Modification Events.